-16. FINANCIAL RISK MANAGEMENT
+14. FINANCIAL RISK MANAGEMENT

-The Company's operations are financed principally by share capital and, to a lesser extent, by group loans.
-In addition, various financial instruments, for example debtors and accruals, arise directly from the Company's operations.
+The Company's operations are financed principally by group loans and to a lesser extent by share capital.
+In addition, various financial instruments, for example debtors, prepayments and accruals, arise directly from the Company's operations.